 You can choose to include or exclude a list of the top 10 processes in the event monitor's output as well.
 Check the last box in the settings section if you want to include this data every time the event monitor runs.

 This tutorial taught you how to set up a Linux/SSH CPU Usage Event Monitor.
+To view more documentation on this event monitor, check out its Technical Resources guide.
 More Linux event monitor tutorials are coming soon, so make sure you keep an eye on the Features page in the coming weeks.More Tutorials